mono/website/docs/web/porting-aspnet-applications.md

 Before processing the `.xsd` file on Windows you need to edit it to make sure the generated code is compatible with Npgsql.
 There are two sets of changes that need to be made in order to achieve the goal:

-1. Make sure the provider mentioned in the file is Npgsql To do so, locate the `<Connections>` section within the `<xs:appinfo>` element and modify each `<Connection>` element's `Provider` attribute to say **Npgsql**
+1. Make sure the provider mentioned in the file is Npgsql<br/>
+    To do so, locate the `<Connections>` section within the `<xs:appinfo>` element and modify each `<Connection>` element's `Provider` attribute to say **Npgsql**
 2. Edit the queries and parameters as described [below](#editing-queries)